close

 • Advanced Software and Systems Engineering

-• Cybersecurity
+• Advanced Cybersecurity

-The Master's Project will enable you to combine your skills and knowledge obtained during your studies on the Computer Science programme and to apply them to a software engineering project.
+The Master's Project will enable you to combine your skills and knowledge obtained during your studies in Computer Science and to apply them to a software engineering project.
 The project takes place in the third semester and is conducted in groups.
 During the project you will be supervised by one of our professors and her/his team of researchers.
 The project can be executed in collaboration with industry or partner institutions.

 The master’s thesis covers the entire fourth semester and enables you to concentrate on a complex research question dealing with a topic in the field of computer science.
 While the Master's Project is geared toward practice, the master's thesis is research-oriented.
-You will work on the thesis individually, but you will be closely supervised by a faculty member and their research team.
+You will work on the thesis individually, closely supervised by a faculty member and their research team.
 An excellent master's thesis gives you the opportunity to pursue an academic career.

 For your management courses, you can choose between a wide range of courses offered in the HSG portfolio.
 Here you will find courses on topics such as leadership, entrepreneurship, finance, marketing and strategic management.
 Some of the courses are tailored to the Computer Science programme, while others are offered by other master's programmes at the University of St.Gallen.